callunaborealis/notes/README.md

-# notes
+# Notes

-A central place to manage and store my notes
+A central place to manage and store my notes to set up tech things